MiyukiHoshi21/computing-work/teachers-day/story.md

 "Oh, I know!
 It's because it's Friday the 13th right?"
 Mdm Sim (CL) asked, glancing at Ms Ng (MA), who nodded vigorously in response.

 "You shouldn't believe in this kind of thing.
 We're grown adults and teachers."
-Ms Lee (PE) commented, pushing a cart of netballs to the PE storeroom.
+Ms Lee (PE) commented, pushing a cart of netballs to the PE storeroom, Mr Chew (PE) following closely behind with another cart.

 "Yes, it's not scientifically proven that bad things always happen on Friday the 13th."
 Mrs Chu (SC) remarked before continuing to draw the light diagram she was drawing for her future year 1s.